TIPO: Text to Image with Text Presampling for Prompt Optimization: Experiments

-We evaluate the prompt optimization performance on NL-based prompts by selecting 10,000 short prompts and 10,000 long prompts from CaptionEmporium~\citep{huggingfaceCaptionEmporiumcoyohd11mllavanextDatasets} and GBC~\citep{hsieh2024graphbasedcaptioningenhancingvisual} as test prompts.
+\paragraph{In-domain NL-based Prompt Optimization} We evaluate the prompt optimization performance on NL-based prompts by selecting 10,000 short prompts and 10,000 long prompts from CaptionEmporium~\citep{huggingfaceCaptionEmporiumcoyohd11mllavanextDatasets} and GBC~\citep{hsieh2024graphbasedcaptioningenhancingvisual} as test prompts.
 In particular, since the long prompts are much longer than typical user input, we truncate them to two sentences ($<$ 40 words) to simulate real-world applications.
-We use \texttt{SDXL-1.0-base}~\citep{podell2024sdxl} as the T2I model, whose training text data largely overlap with TIPO.

-Table~\ref{table:stlong-metric} demonstrates that TIPO achieves either the best or second-best scores in Aesthetic and AI Corrupt Score by effectively enriching the original prompt with appropriate textual elements while rarely introducing extraneous noise.
+We use \texttt{SDXL-1.0-base} as the T2I model, whose training text data largely overlap with TIPO.
+Table~\ref{tab:combined_performance} demonstrates that TIPO achieves either the best or second-best scores in Aesthetic and AI Corrupt Score by effectively enriching the original prompt with appropriate textual elements while rarely introducing extraneous noise.
 While all methods compromise fidelity and diversity, as reflected in the FDD and Vendi Score, TIPO remains competitive because it maintains small semantic deviation from the original sentences via progressive refinement.